gurgeh/gurgeh.github.com/source/_posts/2013-09-03-big-programming.markdown

 In the details, say within one or a handful of functions, mutation can be efficient, idiomatic and easy to understand.

-In the big picture, we often want to annotate functions with types, even if the language can induce them automatically or does not need them.
+In the big picture, we often want to annotate functions with types, even if the language can infer them automatically or does not need them.

 In the details, we don't want to litter the code with explicit types, making it harder to read and write and harder to change implementation details.

 In the big picture exceptions are dangerous beasts.
 They are essentially gotos.
 Non-local behaviour that can make a system hard to reason about and that can give suprising failure modes.

 In the details, exceptions are a convenient way of signalling that the input to a non-total function did not live up to its contract or that the surrounding system (hardware, DB, etc) are not in the assumed state.
-If we can signal these contract breaches compile-time, using the type system, this is great.
+If we can signal these breaches of contract compile-time, using the type system, this is great.
 Unfortunately not everything can be statically proven.

+In the big picture, visual programming is very natural.
+It is, in fact, so natural that we often make flowcharts of how systems work.
+It would be better if these flowcharts would actually be the system, rather than an incomplete, possibly outdated description.

+In the details, visual programming is just an inconvenient gimmick.
+IMHO.
+It may change one day.

 ## The feature checklist

--Pythonesque syntax
+- Pythonesque syntax
--Statically typed
+- Statically typed
+- Automatically type inferred
--Strict evaluation
+- Strict evaluation
--Garbage collected
+- Garbage collected
--Reference implementation compiled through LLVM -Separate functions (small) and components (big) -Components are similar to coroutines and have named input and output pipes (like channels in Go, pipes in Haskell, more general than generators in e.g Python), which are part of their type.
+- Reference implementation compiled through LLVM
+- Separate functions (small) and components (big)
+- Components are similar to coroutines and have named input and output pipes (like channels in Go, pipes in Haskell, more general than generators in e.g Python), which are part of their type.
 Pipes are synchronous/blocking.
--Even though pipes are synchronous, the standard libray has queue components that can be mounted on a pipe to make it asynchronous/non-blocking with an explicit queue size.
+- Even though pipes are synchronous, the standard libray has queue components that can be mounted on a pipe to make it asynchronous/non-blocking with an explicit queue size.
--An input pipe can be looped over or "manually" read.
+- An input pipe can be looped over or read "manually" one value at a time.
 You may not peek.
--If a component loops over an input pipe, it may be inlined into the outputting component.
+- If a component loops over an input pipe, it may be inlined into the outputting component.
--Pipes can be attached to components with different connections, for example making the components run in parallel, in different processes, with target component on GPU, etc.
+- Pipes can be attached to components with different connections, for example making the components run in parallel, in different processes, with target component on GPU, etc.
--A kind of linear typing for mutable data
+- A kind of linear typing for mutable data
--Mutable data can not be shared between components.
+- Mutable data cannot be shared between components.
 If sent from one component to another, it becomes unreadable in the first.
--Constant data can be shared between components -Algebraic datatypes, structs and vectors
+- Constant data can be shared between components.
+- Algebraic datatypes, structs and vectors
--Pattern matching
+- Pattern matching
--Components and functions are first class and can be curried -A function cannot have side effects.
+- Components and functions are first class and can be curried.
+- A function cannot have side effects.
 Effects are triggered through pipes to components.
--The C FFI has to be wrapped as components and is the only way to get effects.
+- The C FFI has to be wrapped as components and is the only way to get effects.
 None are builtin.
--Contracts for assumptions which do not fit the type system.
+- Contracts for assumptions which do not fit the type system.
--Preprocessing/macro system with the full power of the language, like Lisp or Template Haskell.
+- Preprocessing/macro system with the full power of the language, like Lisp or Template Haskell.
--Simple textual metadata can be attached to components, pipes and connections, which help when laying out the connections visually in a flowchart-type interface.
+- Simple textual metadata can be attached to components, pipes and connections, which help when laying out the connections visually in a flowchart-type interface.

 ### Components
 A component is a function that may have input arguments, but not return arguments.
 It also has zero or more input pipes, output pipes or bidirectional pipes.
 A component can send data to an output pipe and it can receive data on an input pipe, either by "forall" to loop until the pipe closes or "get" to block until it gets the next value.
 Pipes can also be bidirectional, which means that you can both send and receive.
 This is convenient, for example when you want to make database queries to a component.